-Apple, Google Coronavirus Tech Won't Track Your Location.
-That Worries Some States.
+Apple, Google Coronavirus Tool Won't Track Your Location.
+That Worries Some States

 Contact tracing "relies on trust"

 Traditional contact tracing is laborious.
-Health workers spend hours on the phone with infected people, going over where they have been and who they have seen, attempting to track the spread of the disease.
+Health workers spend hours on the phone with infected people, going over where they have been and whom they have seen, attempting to track the spread of the disease.
 Technology could supercharge those efforts.

 But experts caution that it is not a silver bullet.
 Jennifer Nuzzo, an epidemiologist at the Johns Hopkins Bloomberg School of Public Health, said it is not clear yet whether any of these apps will be useful to contact tracers.